 My final example of the transformation from donor to worker control is the Catholic Church.
-1000 years ago, lay leaders-the founders of the church-exercised a phenomenal amount of control over the institution.
-They chose bishops.
-They determined church policy.
-Even the pope was ultimately beholden to the secular authorities who supported him.
-Over the last 300 years, the wealth of the church grew significantly and with it the degree of priestly power.
-In recent years as well, the rise of various churches in the U.S. and elsewhere has been accompanied by church workers freeing themselves from lay control.

-Finally, I end the paper by reviewing the seven subsequent papers in this volume.
-These papers relate to various aspects of non-profit behavior.
-Two of these are general: Fisman and Hubbard examine endowments and Malani, Philipson and David review the empirical literature on what non-profits maximize.
-Three are focused on the medical sector: Hansmann, Kessler and McClellan show that non-profits are slower to respond to negative demand shocks than their for-profit competitors, Erus and Weisbrod look at bonuses in non-profits and Barro examines hospital advertising.
-Goetzman and Oster examine the behavior of art museums, and Nelson and Zeckhauser examine donor-church relations in renaissance Florence.
+One thousand years ago, lay leaders-the founders of the church-exercised a phenomenal amount of control over the institution: They chose bishops, they determined church policy, and even the pope was ultimately beholden to the secular authorities who supported him.
+Over the last three hundred years, the wealth of the church grew significantly and with it the degree of priestly power.
+In recent years as well, the rise of various churches in the United States and elsewhere has been accompanied by church workers freeing themselves from lay control.
+Finally, I end the paper by reviewing the seven subsequent chapters in this volume.
+These papers relate to various aspects of nonprofit behavior.
+Two of these are general: Fisman and Hubbard examine endowments, and Malani, Philipson, and David review the empirical literature on what nonprofits maximize.
+Three are focused on the medical sector: Hansmann, Kessler, and McClellan show that nonprofits are slower to respond to negative demand shocks than their for-profit competitors, Erus and Weisbrod look at bonuses in nonprofits, and Barro examines hospital advertising.
+Goetzman and Oster examine the behavior of art museums, and Nelson and Zeckhauser examine donor-church relations in Renaissance Florence.

-II.
 The Model

-I consider a non-profit firm that is producing a product (healthcare, education, etc.) that is characterized by number of units sold, denoted N, and a production attribute, denoted X. This "X" attribute is meant to capture things like the research orientation of medical care in hospitals, the spending decisions of universities, the degree of openness of Art Museums or the style in which ministers preach.
-Different values of "X" will impact the utility of managers, workers, donors and customers.
-For simplicity I assume that "X" is a continuous scalar variable that lies between minus one and one.
-Of course, in reality "X" is a rich vector of production characteristics.
+I consider a nonprofit an organization that produces a good (e.g., health care, education, etc.) that is characterized by number of units sold, denoted N, and a production attribute, denoted X. This X attribute is meant to capture things like the research orientation of medical care in hospitals, the spending decisions of universities, the degree of openness of art museums, or the style in which ministers preach.
+Different values of X will impact the utility of managers, workers, donors, and customers.
+X is a continuous scalar variable that lies between -1 and 1.
+In a more realistic model, X would be a rich vector of characteristics.